Table of Contents

 3. Gem Icicle Ornaments

 If you’re going to have a tree you need ornaments.
-Every year my Grandma would buy me a new ornament.
-Those were always cool.
+A lot of them.

-What you’ll need to make these fun ornaments:
+What you’ll need to make these fun diy “crystal” ornaments:

 Image credit goes to Mad in Crafts.